Baby-Markt/deepl-php-lib/README.md

 # DeepL PHP Library

 Simple PHP Library for DeepL API.
+You can translate one or multiple text strings (up to 50) per request.

 ## Installation